-Alternative 3, like Alternatives 1 (No Action) and 2, is not expected to result in adverse biological impacts since it would not alter the overall cap on harvest established by the total ACL of 15,344,846 lb ww.
-The commercial sector allocation would almost double under Alternative 3 and the recreational allocation would be reduced by 6.46%; however, the impacts of this alternative compared to the no-action alternative would be negligible because harvest in both sectors is controlled by the ACL.
+Alternative 3, like Alternatives 1 (No Action) and 2, is not expected to result in adverse biological impacts since it would not alter the overall cap on harvest established by the total ACL of 15,344,846 lbs ww.
+The commercial sector allocation would almost double under Alternative 3 and the recreational allocation would be reduced by 6.46%; however, the biological impacts of this alternative compared to the no-action alternative would be negligible because harvest in both sectors is controlled by the ACL.
 Like Alternatives 2 and 3, Preferred Alternative 4 would result in a slightly reduced recreational allocation and an increased commercial allocation compared to Alternative 1 (No Action).
 Again, the biological impacts of this alternative are expected to be neutral due to the presence of a harvest control mechanism that was created to prevent the sector ACLs from being exceeded.

 Alternative 5 and its sub-alternatives would use a combination of historical landings data and current landings data to determine commercial and recreational sector allocations.
-All sub-alternatives under Alternative 5 would use catch history data starting in 1986; however, the end date for the catch history time series is different for each sub-alternative.
+All subalternatives under Alternative 5 would use catch history data starting in 1986; however, the end date for the catch history time series is different for each sub-alternative.
 The biological effects of Sub-alternative 5a are expected to be identical to Preferred Alternative 4, which also results in a 90%-10% allocation for the recreational and commercial sectors, respectively.
-Sub-alternative 5b would use the average landings from 1986-201250% plus average landings from 2010-201250% to determine the sector allocations.
+Subalternative 5b would use the average landings from 1986-201250% plus average landings from 2010-201250% to determine the sector allocations.
 Sub-alternative 5b, would also result in a 90% allocation for the recreational sector, and 10% allocation for the commercial sector.
 Therefore, the biological impacts are anticipated to be neutral as described under Preferred Alternative 4 and Sub-alternative 5a.
 For sub-alternative 5c, some fishery participants may favor this method of allocation over others considered, because it may be perceived as the most equitable option.
 However, in terms of biological impacts all sub-alternatives under Alternative 5 would be expected to result in no greater adverse or positive impacts on the biological environment compared to the status-quo, or any of the other alternatives under consideration.

 The lower the ACL for the commercial sector, the sooner there would be a potential inseason closure, creating a potential for a larger direct negative economic effect do to lost opportunity.
-However, regardless of the season length that would result under any of the alternatives considered, the economic impacts are not likely to be significant.
+Regardless of the season length that would result under any of the alternatives considered, the economic impacts are not likely to be significant.
 The order of greatest direct negative economic effects to the least potential for direct negative economic effects for the commercial sector is Alternative 1 (No Action), Sub-alternative 5c, Preferred Alternative 4, Sub-alternative 5a, Sub-alternative 5b, Alternative 2 and Alternative 3.
-However, reducing potential direct negative economic effects for the commercial sector comes at the expense of increasing the potential direct negative economic effects for the recreational sector.
-The order of greatest potential direct negative economic effects to the least for the recreational sector is Alternative 3, Alternative 2, Preferred Alternative 4, Sub-alternative 5a, Sub-alternative 5b, Sub-alternative 5c, and Alternative 1 (No Action); however, none of the potential economic effects on the recreational sector are expected to be significant.
+However, reducing potential direct negative economic effects for the commercial sector comes at the expense of increasing the potential direct negative economic effects to the least for the recreational sector is Alternative 3, Alternative 2, Preferred Alternative 4, Sub-alternative 5a, Sub-alternative 5, Alternative 5a, Sub-alternative 1 (No Action).
+None of the potential economic effects on the recreational sector are expected to be significant.